akamai/terraform-provider-akamai/docs/data-sources/appsec_waf_mode.md

 # akamai_appsec_waf_mode

-(Beta) Use the `akamai_appsec_waf_mode` data source to retrieve the mode that indicates how the WAF rules of the given security configuration version and security policy will be updated.
+Use the `akamai_appsec_waf_mode` data source to retrieve the mode that indicates how the WAF rules of the given security configuration version and security policy will be updated.

 ## Example Usage